-“As a developer...normally I get to read books or I read blog posts or I watch videos online, but there's no unified story or presentation or series of projects for me to go through to actually acquire new skills.
+“For developers...normally they get to read books or read blog posts or watch videos online, but there's no unified story or presentation or series of projects for them to go through to actually acquire new skills.
 It's sort of a haphazard thing.
-As a developer, being able to have that kind of focused and well-developed curriculum is a real boon for me,” he said.
+We've found that for developers participating in our programs that being able to have a focused, relevant, and well-developed curriculum is a real boon,” he said.

 For managers, the idea of keeping talent in house by training current employees is appealing, rather than bringing in outside-the-walls help to bridge a technological divide.
 Curtis points to hiring contractors as a good indicator a manager may want to consider investing in training.